-Unless there is thought to be an immediate need for surgery, treatments such as wrist splints and corticosteroid injections are often recommended initially.
+Unless there's thought to be an immediate need for surgery, treatments such as wrist splints and corticosteroid injections are often recommended initially.

-There is a lack of evidence to support the use of non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen for treating CTS, or for diuretics to help relieve fluid retention.
+There's a lack of evidence to support the use of non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen to treat CTS, or for diuretics to help relieve fluid retention.

-A wrist splint is worn to support the wrist and keep it in a neutral position.
-It should not apply direct pressure over the carpal tunnel.
+A wrist splint is worn to support the wrist and prevent it bending.
+Bending places pressure on the nerve and aggravates symptoms.

 Corticosteroids are a type of steroid medication.
-Steroids are hormones that are naturally produced in the body.
+Steroids are hormones produced naturally in the body.
 They are powerful chemicals that can help reduce inflammation.

-If a wrist splint does not work, corticosteroids may be recommended.
+If a wrist splint doesn't work, corticosteroids may be recommended.

-Corticosteroids can be taken as tablets, although for CTS it is likely that you will have a corticosteroid injection directly into your wrist.
+Corticosteroids can be taken as tablets, although for CTS it's likely that you'll have a corticosteroid injection directly into your wrist.

 One injection is usually recommended to begin with.
 If the condition responds well to one injection but then recurs, the treatment may be repeated.